-- Bernhard Heusler: Partner with Wenger Plattner, Attorneys-at-law, Basle, until July 31, 2014 and Chairman and Board Delegate of the FC Basel 1893 AG football club - Franz Julen: CEO of INTERSPORT International Corporation, Berne
+- · Bernhard Heusler: Chairman and Board Delegate of the FC Basel 1893 AG football club - Franz Julen: CEO of INTERSPORT International Corporation, Berne

 3.3 ARTICLES OF INCORPORATION PROVISIONS ON THE NUMBER OF PERMISSIBLE ACTIVITIES

 As required by Article 12, paragraph 1, section 1 of the Ordinance against Excessive Compensation, the Articles of Incorporation of Valora Holding AG state that members of the Board of Directors may not simultaneously hold more than ten mandates on the highest management or supervisory bodies of legal entities outside the Valora Group which are required to be registered in the Swiss commercial register or a similar register in another country.
 No more than four such mandates may be carried out for exchange-listed legal entities.